YatinAdityaT/learnxinyminutes-docs/vim.html.markdown

 `:help` can also be used without an option.
 This will bring up a default help dialog that aims to make getting started with vim more approachable!

+### Vimtutor:
+`vimtutor` is a very basic, clean, and excellent application that teaches you how to use `Vim`.
+It’s the best place to get started with vim.
+It comes installed when you install the vim package.
+You should be able to just run "vimtutor" on the command line to open this tutor.
+It will guide you through all the major features in `vim`.

 ## Modes:

 Vim is based on the concept on **modes**.